ed-syspertec/Virtel/docs/manuals/virtel/Virtel456IG/Installation_Guide.rst

 -  Support for 'Above the bar' 2GB storage for Virtel variables.

--  Allow Log datasets to be spooled/spun off to JES2
+-  Allow Log datasets to be spooled/spun off to JES2.

--  TCT command now displays the LOG option
+-  TCT command now displays the LOG option.

--  Virtel installation now includes VTG
+-  Virtel installation now includes VTG.

--  IND$FILE upload and download limit options
+-  IND$FILE upload and download limit can be set in new TCT options.

--  VIRSV maintenance
+-  VIRSV maintenance.

 *MQSeries:*